andreweick/postalist/README.md

 How?
 ----

+### Install the server app

 1. Clone this repository

 2. Add a settings directory for your contact page.
-The directory should mirror the form’s url, with the following modifications:
+The directory should mirror the form’s url, but

-   * Remove http:// or https://
-   * Remove www. subdomain, if present
-   * Replace all dots (.) with underscores (_)
+   1) without 'http://' or 'https://', 2) without any www. subdomain, and 3) with all dots (.) replaced with underscores (_).

    For example, https://www.example.com/my/contact/form.php needs a settings directory named settings/example_com/my/contact/form_php`